jenngreiner/Css-Bootstrap-homework2/README.md

 As a new web developer, I need a web application that allows prospective employers and clients to view my work and contact me on a variety of device-types.

 ## Description
 This project is my current working portfolio.
-Created using BootStrap CSS Framework to achieve a responsive, mobile-first design that allows users to view the web application on any device, mobile or desktop, and Images and content visually change based on the device type used.
+To achieve a responsive, mobile-first design that allows users to view the web application on any device, mobile or desktop, I used BootStrap CSS grid formatting.
+This allows the navibar, images, and page contents to visually change depending on the width of the browser window.

 ### Usage